chrisatrotter/INF5750-Open-Source/README.md

 - Will have experience with developing software in a team.

-# Project: LACK (Long Ho, Arselan Sultan, Christopher Trotter, Kien Vu)
+# Project: LACK (Long, Arselan, Christopher, Kien)
 Import, matching and visualizing